Jsebas1198/Outdefine-test-server/README.md

 There is no additional configuration required for this app.
 Ensure that the **assets/dictionary.txt** file is available for spellchecking.

+## Swagger Documentation

+Explore the API endpoints and test functionality using Swagger documentation.

+1. After running the application locally, open your web browser and go to http://localhost:31337/docs.

+2. Swagger provides a user-friendly interface to interact with API endpoints, view request/response details, and test the API.

 ## Execution

 Once you have completed the installation and configuration, you can run the application locally using the following command: